 Qi Gong means Qi exercise, or exercise to develop your Qi.
 One Qi Gong master (a teacher of one of my teachers) experienced a number of epidemics in his early life in mainland China.
 He saw hundreds of people die all around him, from diseases like tuberculosis and smallpox.
 In the military he assisted in mass burials of some of these disease victims, but he himself never got sick, not for a day.
 He stated that it was Qi Gong that protected him, that by dedicated practice he developed a strong Defensive Qi, a thick coat of protective energy, that provided him with such powerful immunity.

-In this Qi Gong series, I will teach one of the most important exercises this master used, along with the sequence of Qi Gong exercises called Ba Tuan Chin, or the Eight Brocades.
+The other Qi Gong I teach is a series of individual but related exercises called Ba Tuan Chin, or the Eight Brocades.
+As part of this series, I teach one of the most important exercises the master I mentioned above used, along with the traditional sequence.
 Combined with some simple meditative techniques using principles from Chinese medicine, we will focus on building up a strong Defensive Qi, for the benefit of ourselves as well as our friends and families.

-Each group class in this series is an hour long, and teaches 2 exercises.
-The schedule of exercises is as follows:
+Each class in this series is an hour long, and teaches 2 exercises.
+The sequence of sessions for the Ba Tuan Chin is as follows:

 Support Heaven – this exercise is focused on what in Chinese medicine is called the triple burner, which corresponds closely to the lymph system and the interstitium, very important for our immune health and overall circulation.